ClintonMorrison/num-to-words/README.md

 - writing numbers in other languages
 - writing numbers as ordinals (e.g. "3rd" or "21st")
 - writing decimal numbers or fractions

+Instead of "commas" and "ands" options it would ideally support passing a locale.